jpetazzo/intro-to-docker/slides/Building_Images_With_Dockerfiles.md

 * plain string:
   <br/>`RUN apt-get install figlet`

 * JSON list:
   <br/>`RUN ["apt-get", "install", "figlet"]`

+We are going to change our Dockerfile to see how it affects the resulting image.

+---

+## Using JSON syntax in our Dockerfile

 Let's change our Dockerfile as follows!